 FIFO – first in, first out.

 If you buy multiples of the same food, stock the newest behind the oldest.
 This will stop doubles of product being opened and expiring.
 This system is so simple and effective, it will reduce your food waste drastically.

 Following FIFO also makes it easy to reach for the right one.
-As you declutter, put repeatable systems in place to keep the area clear.
+As you clear clutter, put repeatable systems in place to keep the area clear.
 The more space your clear, the easier it will be to keep an eye out items before they go bad.

-In Canada, you can bring unused medication back to pharmacies so they can dispose of it properly.
+In Canada, we can bring unused medication back to pharmacies to be disposed of properly.
 The government website also notes that natural health products can be brought to pharmacies.

 Medicine thrown in the trash is at a greater risk of leaching into water sources.